MangelMaxime/Nacara/docs/content/plugins/live-example.md

 |> LiveExample.registerWith (LiveExample.fable Latest)
 ```

-This asks npm on every build, so two builds of the same commit can differ - that is the point of
+This asks npm on every build, so two builds of the same commit can differ.
+The versions it picked
-choosing it, and why it is not the default.
-The versions it picked are written to the build log.
+are written to the build log.

 ## Reference